 The college is a member of the American Assembly of Collegiate Schools of Business (AACSB), the official accrediting organization in the field of business.
-The undergraduate and graduate programs and the School of Accountancy of the College of Business are accredited by this organization.
+The undergraduate and graduate programs and the School of Accountancy are accredited by this organization.

 The college is host to a chapter of Beta Gamma Sigma, a national society that recognizes high academic achievement in AACSB-accredited schools.
 Selection to Beta Gamma Sigma is the highest scholastic honor a student in business can earn.